MarcBhopalsingh/show-and-tell/README.md

 # Show & Tell

 A content-driven personal portfolio built with [Astro](https://astro.build).
-It collects software projects, hardware/Raspberry Pi builds, automations, and writing — adding a new entry is just dropping a Markdown file into `src/content/`.
+It collects software projects, hardware/Raspberry Pi builds, home automation etc.

+Adding a new entry is just dropping a Markdown file into `src/content/`.

 ## Tech stack